I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfmemory/nf-wdfmemory-wdf_memory_descriptor_init_handle.md

 The <b>WDF_MEMORY_DESCRIPTOR_INIT_HANDLE</b> function zeros the specified <a href="..\wdfmemory\ns-wdfmemory-_wdf_memory_descriptor.md">WDF_MEMORY_DESCRIPTOR</a> structure and sets the structure's <b>Type</b> member to <b>WdfMemoryDescriptorTypeHandle</b>.
 Then it sets the structure's <b>u.HandleType.Memory</b> and <b>u.HandleType.Offsets</b> members to the values that the <i>Memory</i> and <i>Offsets</i> parameters specify, respectively.

-The following code example obtains a handle to a framework memory object that represents an I/O request's input buffer.
-The example uses the memory object handle to initialize a <a href="..\wdfmemory\ns-wdfmemory-_wdf_memory_descriptor.md">WDF_MEMORY_DESCRIPTOR</a> structure.
-Then, the example initializes a <a href="..\wdfusb\ns-wdfusb-_wdf_usb_control_setup_packet.md">WDF_USB_CONTROL_SETUP_PACKET</a> structure and sends a USB control transfer request to an I/O target.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |